anoncam/linear-cli/README.md

 See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed contribution guidelines.

+## Releasing

+This project uses GitHub Actions for automated versioning, publishing to npm, and creating GitHub Releases:

+- Every merge to the main branch triggers a new release
+- Version is automatically bumped (patch increment)
+- Package is published to npm with provenance
+- A signed GitHub Release is created with changelog
+- SBOM (Software Bill of Materials) is attached to each release

+For setup instructions, see [PUBLISHING.md](.github/PUBLISHING.md).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.